perlboy/engineering/source/artefacts/index.rst

 **Registry**

-The Registry encapsulates the "command and control" infrastructure intended to be operated by the :term:`ACCC`.
+The Registry encapsulates the "command and control" infrastructure intended to be operated by the :term:`ACCC`. :term:`CDS Engineering` intends to develop a self contained simulation of this infrastructure to provide supporting capability to our other artefacts.

 The Registry is intended to serve a number of outcomes including:

     - *CDR Identities* - Identifying who are the participants of the :term:`CDR`
     - *Certificate Authority* - A cryptographic method of endorsing :term:`CDR` participants